What Are Brand Assets? 15 Examples + Importance of Digital Brand Assets

 A study by HubSpot found that direct traffic is the top source of website traffic.
 This implies that brand awareness is a significant factor in expanding a company’s audience reach.
 In fact, their study found that 50% of consumers are more likely to buy from a company whose logo they easily recognize and 39% of marketers say their primary goal for a social media strategy is to increase brand awareness and reach new audiences.

-Therefore, you should include digital brand assets in engaging social media posts, informative blog articles, and SEO-optimized images and videos to attract more visitors to your site.
+Therefore, you should include branding assets in engaging social media posts, informative blog articles, and SEO-optimized images and videos to attract more visitors to your site.
 The more compelling and relevant your digital assets are, the more likely they are to be shared and seen, increasing your website’s visibility and, ultimately, its traffic.

 Moreover, by including links to your website in your digital assets, you can increase the number of visitors to your site.
 This is a great way to promote new products and services, or simply to get more people interested in your company.